 This one-volume reference book covers all aspects of Jewish life in the United States from 1654 to present including history, religion, family life, law, politics, business, education, music and the arts, sports, entertainment, books, language, and science.

-This book chronicles past and present American Jewish popular culture in art, film, drama, music, radio, television, comic books, the graphic novel, and more.
+Chronicles past and present popular culture in art, film, drama, music, radio, television, comic books, the graphic novel, and more.
 Includes articles on film, film stars, film producers and directors, television, television stars, Hollywood moguls, Yiddish theater, Yiddish film, and theater.

 Presents a history of every congregation and significant Jewish community in the South (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia).